-Configuration drift remains a primary vector for local environment failures, silent CI breakages, and delayed developer onboarding.
-This guide delivers a schema-driven, platform-agnostic validation pipeline that enforces strict environment variable contracts across local workstations, containerized runtimes, and continuous integration systems.
-By treating .env files as first-class, version-controlled artifacts, platform engineers can eliminate guesswork and accelerate local environment automation.
+Configuration drift is a primary vector for local failures, silent CI breakages, and slow onboarding.
+This guide builds a schema-driven validation pipeline that enforces strict environment variable contracts across local workstations, containerized runtimes, and CI systems.
+It implements the type-safety layer of the environment sync and CI parity baseline: treat .env files as version-controlled artifacts validated against a single schema.
+Two recurring failure modes get their own deep dives — catching missing env vars before container startup and fixing boolean and number env coercion bugs.

 {